Talion is a finalist for Best SIEM Solution

 Why Ask for Help When it Comes to Phishing?

 Organisations often make the mistake of thinking employee education is enough.
 However, employees will still click on links and attackers will always find new innovative ways to get them to do it.
-The most effective phishing solution needs security expertise to pull the phish apart, understand previous missed attacks and feed into existing security solutions of the organisation – one where employees can trust the security defences, rather than trusting themselves to do a computer’s job.
+The most effective phishing solution needs security expertise to pull the phish apart, understand previous missed attacks and feed into existing security solutions of the company – one where employees can trust the security protections, rather than trusting themselves to do a computer’s job.

 Ignoring the problem of phishing is the biggest mistake; it could initiate a successful attack which will turn customers away – the upfront work is more than worth your time and money.